MethanePowered/MethaneKit/Apps/02-HelloCube/README.md

 };
 ```

-We create single vertex buffer `vertex_buffer`, as it's content will not change during frames rendering,
+We create a single vertex buffer `vertex_buffer`, as its content will not change during frame rendering, fill it with cube
-fill it with cube vertices data and place it in vertex buffer set `m_vertex_buffer_set`.
+vertices data, and place it in the vertex buffer set `m_vertex_buffer_set`.
+Program bindings are created for each frame in
-Program bindings are created for each frame in `frame.program_bindings` with empty argument initializers
+`frame.program_bindings` with empty argument initializers, and a pointer to the `g_uniforms` argument binding is saved in
-and save pointer to the `g_uniforms` argument binding in `frame.uniforms_binding_ptr` to use it later
+`frame.uniforms_binding_ptr` to use later during frame updates in the `HelloCubeApp::Update()` method for setting data to
-during frame updates in `HelloCubeApp::Update()` method for setting data to the underlying root constant buffer.
+the underlying root constant buffer.

 ```cpp
 class HelloCubeApp final : public GraphicsApp